Limiter in mixing and mastering

 Threshold

-The Threshold (Threshold) determines the level at which the signal is limited.
-In mastering, this is often -0,4 dBFSto be at the conversion in 16-Bit or MP3 no Clipping-Artifacts risk.
+The threshold determines the level at which the signal is limited.
+In mastering, it is often set around -XNUMX dBFS to reduce the risk of clipping artifacts during conversion to XNUMX-bit or MPXNUMX.

 Attack

-The Attack time defines how quickly the limiter intervenes.
+The attack time defines how quickly the limiter reacts.

 Short attack times (e.g. 1–5 ms) can destroy transients → loss of punch